What is this poem about?

 The word "Death" is repeated throughout the poem.

-• He then it when he writes 鈥渢he jaws of Death鈥.
+He then personifyTo make something sound like it is human. it when he writes 鈥渢he jaws of Death鈥.
 Personifying death in this way likens it to an animal or monster, capable of devouring the soldiers.
 It seems to be alive and waiting for them 鈥 with no chance of their escape.

 Despite the almost certain death that they face, the soldiers do not show fear.
 Their patriotism compels them to follow orders, even if futile.
 Tennyson uses the rhetorical question 鈥淲as there a soul dismayed?鈥 asking whether any of the soldiers were upset by the command, but the response is no 鈥 even though they must have known a mistake was made and they were riding into certain death.